 - Cross-examine the other party’s witnesses

-- Ask accident reconstruction specialists to testify on your behalf
+- Ask accident reconstruction specialists to review the accident scene and testify on your behalf

 - Present the severity of your condition and the cost of your expenses